The 85/15 Rule

 Note: If on compliance it is found that a school certified a supported student when the overall enrollment ratio of supported students already exceeded 85 percent, then the surveyor will review for patterns of this type of occurrence.
 Multiple or habitual occurrences would be identified as a risk factor and would require a full review of the institution, which may lead to a referral for school liability, and/or investigation to identify possible fraud.

-If programs at the school are not otherwise exempt, the surveyor will request all 85/15 reports for the survey period.
+If programs at the school are not otherwise exempt for any period covered by the review, the surveyor will request 85/15 reports for those enrollment periods.